neherlab/ffpopsim/doc/python/source/hivpopulation_categories.rst

 They contribute linearly to the viral fitness.
 The relative weight is set by the attribute ``treatment``.

+.. note:: Clicking on the name of the function will take you to a more detailed explanation listing all arguments.

 Initialization
 ^^^^^^^^^^^^^^
 .. autosummary::